- Chardonnay: white grape

 - Pinot Noir and Pinot Meunier are the only two black grapes permitted to produce Champagne.

-Note: the Petit Meslier, Pinot Blanc and Arbane are grapes of a slightly lower quality that still exist and are also used for the production of Champagne.
+Note: the Petit Meslier, Pinot Blanc and Arbane are grapes that still exist and are also used for the production of Champagne.
 However, they cannot be replanted again.

 About the Pinot Meunier: